Flamitsu/ignix/README.md

 To execute the ignix-cli or ignix-loader binary as a whole, it is **extremely recommended** to be inside a **virtual machine**.

-After the installation process is complete, you need to run the following command: `./tyr-virtual-machine.sh`, and it should be only executed inside a virtual machine.
+After the installation process is complete, you need to run the following command: `./try-virtual-machine.sh`, and it should be only executed inside a virtual machine.

 ## Contribution
 To contribute to this project you should look at the [contributing guidelines](https://github.com/Flamitsu/ignix/blob/main/CONTRIBUTING.md) first.
 ## License
 This project is licensed under the [GPL-3.0](https://github.com/Flamitsu/ignix/blob/main/LICENSE)

+## Credits
+Flamitsu - student